talnirapps/talnirapps.github.io/_posts/2021-02-02-navigating-canadas-banking-and-tax-system-for-new-immigrants.md

 ## Direct Investing, Cash Drive-Through, and Online Banking

-RBC offers a direct investing platform that allows you to manage your investments online.
+CIBC, RBC or TD offers a direct investing platform that allows you to manage your investments online.
 This platform gives you access to various investment options, including stocks, bonds, and mutual funds.

-RBC also provides convenient banking services such as cash drive-through and online banking.
+CIBC, RBC and TD also provides convenient banking services such as cash drive-through and online banking.
 You can visit any RBC branch for in-person assistance or conduct most of your banking transactions online, providing flexibility and convenience.

 In conclusion, understanding Canada's banking and tax systems is crucial for new immigrants to make informed financial decisions.
-By opening a bank account with RBC, exploring various savings and investment options, and filing your taxes with the CRA,
+By opening a bank account with CIBC, or and TD, exploring various savings and investment options, and filing your taxes with the CRA,